hesapti/AntiHandshakeFlood/README.md

 2. Place `HFProtectionSAMMYZ-*.jar` in your server’s `/plugins` folder.
 3. Install **ProtocolLib** and **PacketEvents** if not already present.
 4. Restart your server.
-5. Configure `config.yml` as needed.
+5. Configure `config.yml`, since it blocks if u ping the server more than 5x, it is recommended to change it.

 ---